bbauska/W3Cx-5of5/README.md

   alt="." />
 <!-- ![](./images/image194.png){width="5.75in" height="2.4793799212598424in"} -->

-Consider the figure above.
+<p>Consider the figure above.
 It contains a single html element.
+It turns
-It turns out this includes within it the entire content of your html file.
+out this includes within it the entire content of your html file.
 If you click on the &quot;html&quot; red node, you&apos;ll find that it contains two components, a head and a body.
 Clicking on each of these will reveal